ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/dL4Lccvsow4" frameborder="0" allowfullscreen></iframe>
 </div>

 [DJ Raisei](https://osu.ppy.sh/beatmaps/artists/204) is a very familiar face within osu!.
 EGCS has helped to make them one of the most popular featured artists within the space, and now *DJ Raisei* has created their 4th ever original for a World Cup.
-With heavenly vocals from Kasane Teto, [Ginkyo Sekai](https://osu.ppy.sh/beatmapsets/2577241#fruits/5741418) delivers an extremely powerful hardcore neurobass track that manages to keep an epic aptmosphere while watching their very own character adventure through a distant world. [-Ken](https://osu.ppy.sh/users/4430811) bears the difficult task of providing a map for such a journey and he did not disappoint.
-We are given a technical masterclass with plenty of streams and insane doubles to test players in the second to last round of the World Cup.
+With heavenly vocals from Kasane Teto, [Ginkyo Sekai](https://osu.ppy.sh/beatmapsets/2577241#fruits/5741418) delivers an extremely powerful hardcore neurobass track that manages to keep an epic aptmosphere while watching their very own character adventure through a distant world. [-Ken](https://osu.ppy.sh/users/4430811) bears the difficult task of providing a map for such a journey, and he did not disappoint.
+We are given a technical masterclass with plenty of streams and insane doubles to test players in the second-to-last round of the World Cup.

 ### Grand Finals